quantcert/quantcert.github.io/contextualityDegree/README.md

 SYMMETRIC
-- This filter checks if all points in the geometry for line i are symmetric.
+- This filter checks if all points in the geometry for a line are symmetric.
 An observable is symmetric if the number of Y's is even.

 ## References